frankdean/trip-server/README.md

 		$ cd /usr/local/trip-server/app
 		$ yarn install

+1. TRIP server's configuration is maintained in a file named `config.json` or `config.yaml` in the application's root directory.
+Create either the JSON or YAML format according to your personal preference.
+If you don't have a preference, YAML is probably easier to use.
+If both exist, `config.yaml` is chosen in preference by TRIP.

-1. Create and modify `config.json` by initially making a copy of `config-dist.json`.
+	Create the initial version by making a copy of `config-dist.json` or `config-dist.yaml` and modifying to suit your environment and preferences.

 	Make sure the file is not world-readable as it will contain the database and token signing passwords.
 Review the file, modifying entries to suit your requirements.

 	* `app.json.indent.level` - Indent level when debugging server with pretty print enabled